spacewal/Module-3/Insight.md

-The analysis of the customer behavior based on the `clv` data calculations and segmentations reveals several key insights:

 1. **Segmentation Insights**: Customers are segmented into four categories—'Hibernating', 'Need Attention', 'Loyal Customers', and 'Champions'.
 This suggests an understanding of customer engagement and potential value.
 For instance, 'Champions' are likely the most valuable customers who buy more frequently and spend more, while 'Hibernating' customers may have not made purchases in a long time and could require re-engagement strategies.

 2. **RFM Model Application**: The RFM model assesses how recently and frequently customers have purchased and how much they've spent (monetary value).
 It indicates that recency and frequency are leading factors in determining customer engagement levels.